riperiperi/FreeSO/Documentation/Database Setup.md

 ## MariaDB setup

 The version of MariaDB used for the official server was MariaDB 10.5.
-It's likely that newer versions will work.
+Newer versions seem to be incompatible with the current version of MySQL.Data, which cannot be upgraded due to .NET Framework version requirements.

 On Windows Server, you can find an MSI installer at https://mariadb.org/download/ that installs a MariaDB service that runs automatically whenever a user is logged in.